UniversalAptronym/Hearth-Box/Instructions/Raspberry_Pi_Image_Setup.md

 For the safety of your electronics, we highly recommend that all power outlets you plug your equipment to are part of surge-protector, or a power strip with surge protection, to avoid losing your equipment and data to a power surge.

+### __Troubleshooting__

+When something goes wrong in this section, or the following SSH_Setup and CasaOS_Setup sections, diagnosing the issue can often be tricky.
+If this happens, we suggest restarting the process from this point.
+Unplug your Raspberry Pi and disconnect your SSD from it.
+Plug your SSD back into your computer via a USB port.
+Open your file browser and find the SSD drive, where you would find a USB drive, then `Format` it ([Windows tutorial](https://www.guidingtech.com/top-5-ways-to-format-a-usb-drive-on-windows-11/))([Apple tutorial](https://support.apple.com/guide/disk-utility/erase-and-reformat-a-storage-device-dskutl14079/mac)) to reset it to a fresh state.

 # __Full Home Server__

 Install the [Raspberry Pi Imager](../Software_Repository/Raspberry_Pi_Imager.md) on your computer.
 This lets you turn your Raspbbery Pi from a lump of silicon into a working computer you can talk to.